Chiaki-meow/Chiaki-meow/README.md

 ### WELCOME!!! 🌍

 I'm Chiaki!
-I'm a senior undergraduate student in Shanghai Jiao Tong University.:D
+I'm a graduate student in Shanghai Jiao Tong University, major in software engineering.:D

 -  I'm a CG beginner and trying to find my own eager.
 -  I'm a positive person, and I'm trying to bring more warm to my friends.